 Instructions

-Mix together the flour, baking powder, baking soda, cinnamon, cloves, ginger and cayenne and add to the bowl.
-Stir well.
+Mix together the flour, baking powder, baking soda, salt, cinnamon, cloves, ginger and cayenne.
+Set aside

 Stir in the dried fruit and nuts to form a soft dough.